US prepares for possible Iranian reprisal after drone strike

 Senators will receive a briefing Wednesday on the situation, according to a person familiar with the meeting.
 Pompeo, Esper, CIA Director Gina Haspel and Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, are expected to speak.
 The House is also expected to be briefed this week.

-White House Counselor Kellyanne Conway, speaking Monday on “Fox & Friends,” dismissed complaints from Democrats about notification as a “partisan action.”

-Pelosi said the notification “raises more questions than it answers.
-This document prompts serious and urgent questions about the timing, manner and justification of the Administration’s decision to engage in hostilities against Iran,” she said.

-In remarks to reporters Monday, Gen. Milley insisted that the intelligence on which Trump based his decision to kill Soleimani called for urgent action.
+Milley insisted that the intelligence on which Trump based his decision to kill Soleimani called for urgent action.

 “I’ll stand by the intelligence I saw,” he said, adding that details had not been made public because they are classified.
 He said the intelligence showed Soleimani was plotting attacks and that the U.S. would have been negligent not to act.
 “It was imminent,” he said, “and it was very, very clear in scale and scope.
 Did it exactly say who, what, when and where?
 No, but he was planning, coordinating and synchronizing significant operations against U.S. military forces in the region, and it was imminent.”